kmakai/kmakai/README.md

 - 👋 Hi, I’m @kmakai
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning HTML & CSS.
+- 🌱 I’m currently learning HTML/CSS & Javascript/React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...